smartinternz02/SPSGP-524307-Predictive-Modeling-for-H1b-Visa-Approval-Using-IBM-Watson/README.md

 prediction algorithm could be a helpful tool for prospective H-1B visa candidates as well as potential employers.
-We will feed the model with the dataset including the necessary fields by which the machine may classify the case status as certified or refused in order to predict the case status of the applicants.
+We will feed the model with the dataset including the necessary fields by which the machine may classify the case status as accepted or denied in order to predict the case status of the applicants.
 The uncertainty and lack of openness in the selection process are two current issues with the H1B visa prediction procedure.
 There is a yearly cap on the